-If you’re over 50, it’s likely you’re in a strong financial position.
-You may have surplus capital in the bank to invest.
-The rent achieved from your investment can then provide you with an income during retirement.
+Over 55s are likely to be in a stronger financial position than younger applicants.
+As a result, you may have surplus capital in the bank to invest.
+The rent achieved from your buy to let can then provide you with an income during retirement.

 Getting a buy to let mortgage when you’re over 55 shouldn’t be that difficult.
 This is because your investment will create an income.
-As a result, most lenders will be more concerned with the amount of rental income your investment will generate, rather than your age.
+For this reason, most lenders will assess the amount of rental income your investment will generate, rather than your age.

-It’s common for retirees to invest their pension income and other savings into a property or even a portfolio.
+It’s common for retirees to invest their pension and other savings into a property or even a portfolio.
 Although lenders understand the demand for buy to let mortgages for retired applicants, it’s still something you’ll need to prepare for.

 Being declined a mortgage because of your age

-We’ve received many enquiries from applicants who have been declined a mortgage because of their age.
+We’ve received many enquiries from applicants that have been declined a mortgage because of their age.
 Shortly after, we managed to secure the same applicants with a mortgage.
 If you’ve been declined a mortgage because of your age, we can help.

 It’s likely you’ve been declined because your application has been placed with an unsuitable lender.
 As we’ve mentioned, lenders have a varied approach to mortgages and age limits.
 Furthermore, each lender has different affordability measures for assessing applicants.